sankalp-srivastava/sankalp-srivastava/README.md

 </p>

-**Machine Learning Engineer with excellent problem-solving skills and ability to perform well in a team.
+**Computer Science & Engineering student having a command over Machine Learning with excellent problem-solving skills and ability to perform well in a team.
 Proficient in C, PYTHON and SQL.
 Passionate about implementing and launching new projects.
 Ability to translate business requirements into technical solutions.**
   </div>
 <!-- body   -->